gioblu/PJON/src/strategies/README.md

 Above it is demonstrated how simply other communication protocols can be used to define a new custom strategy.

 ### How to define a new strategy
-To define the strategy you have only to create a new folder named for example `YourStrategyName` in `strategies` directory and write the necessary file `YourStrategyName.h`:
+To define the strategy it is required to create a new folder named for example `YourStrategyName` in the `strategies` directory and write the necessary file `YourStrategyName.h`:

 ```cpp